Our Mission and Vision

 - Learning is never complete and no version of a theorem or proof is the final word on it.
 Always be ready to be surprised by new light being shed on an old idea.
 Sometimes, you might even have to reformulate your entire understanding of the mathematical universe.

-We are Existsforall Academy, a private academy for the mathematically inclined.
-Existsforall was founded in 2021 by Samer Seraj, our Principal.
+We are Existsforall Academy, a private academy for students of mathematics.
+Existsforall was founded in January 2021 by Samer Seraj, our Principal.
 The origins of Existsforall go back to Seraj’s high school years when, in the midst of undertaking preparation for the Canadian Mathematical Olympiad, he started a club for sharing his knowledge with his peers.
 After graduating from school, he spent four years learning higher mathematics and earned his degree in mathematics from the University of Toronto.
-During that time, he held two prestigious research grants, a USRA and a UTEA, and was the President of the undergraduate Mathematics Union.
+During that time, he held two prestigious research grants, a USRA and a UTEA, wrote several papers and presented them at conferences, and was the President of the undergraduate Mathematics Union.
 He then moved to San Diego, California to work at a premier education company.
 At this institution, he was a mathematical instructor for hundreds of students, a curriculum developer who created world-class materials that were implemented by other teachers, and the direct manager of a team of over five hundred educators.
-After several years of gaining experience in the industry, he returned to his hometown in the Greater Toronto Area and decided that it would be the goal of his life to elevate the worldwide state of mathematics education.
-Thus, Existsforall Academy was born.
+After several years of gaining experience in the industry, he returned to his hometown in the Greater Toronto Area, where he founded this academy.
+In his spare time, he serves as a guest editor for the Canadian Mathematical Society’s problem-solving journal Crux Mathematicorum, sits on the University of Waterloo’s Problem of the Month committee, and teaches at the University of Toronto’s Math+ outreach program.